How To Grow A New Mirliton Seed

 Fig. 3.
 Sprout planted “sprouting end down” at 45-degree angle with about 2/3 underground in a 3-gallon container.

-5. Transplanting: When the possibility of a spring frost passes, you can transplant it into the ground.
-See Mirliton.Org for instructions on building a grow site and general procedures for watering, fertilization, shading, and plant pests and diseases.
-Click here for Mirliton.Org to find answers to all your Mirliton growing questions.
-Join the national mirliton gardeners Facebook Group and post questions and follow the progress of other Mirliton gardeners here.
+6. Transplanting: When the possibility of a spring frost passes, you can transplant it into the ground.
+Harden it off for a few days before transplanting into full sun.
+If your container plant is well-developed, you can even get a small spring crop!
+See the Quick Guide for instructions on building a grow site and general procedures for watering, fertilization, shading, and plant pests and diseases.
+Join the national mirliton gardeners Facebook Group to post questions and follow the progress of other Mirliton gardeners here.

 Recent Posts